+Bill Summary:

-- Section 1 Amends RCW 49.58.005.
-Adds references to workers in other protected classes to legislative findings. - Section 2 Amends RCW 49.58.010.
-Adds a definition of protected class. - Section 3 Amends RCW 49.58.020.
-(1) Expands the prohibition on discrimination in providing compensation to include discrimination based on membership in a protected class; (2) extends the right to remedies to an employee who received less compensation because of discrimination based on membership in a protected class; and (3) adds a provision that allows a person to file a complaint under the chapter asserting discrimination based on the person's membership in more than one protected class. - Section 4 Amends RCW 49.58.030.
-(1) Modifies legislative findings; (2) adds a provision prohibiting deprivation of career advancement opportunities based on a person's membership in a protected class; and (3) adds a provision allowing a person to file a complaint or bring an action under the chapter asserting discrimination based on the person's membership in more than one protected class. - Section 5 New section.
-Requires the Department of Labor and Industries (L&I) to develop educational materials and conduct outreach to inform individuals and businesses of the new provisions related to discrimination based on membership in a protected class.
+Section 1 - Amends RCW 49.58.005.
+Adds references to workers in other protected classes to legislative findings.

+Section 2 - Amends RCW 49.58.010.
+Adds a definition of protected class.

+Section 3 - Amends RCW 49.58.020.
+Expands the prohibition on discrimination in providing compensation to include discrimination based on membership in a protected class.
+Extends the right to remedies to an employee who received less compensation because of discrimination based on membership in a protected class.

+Section 4 - Amends RCW 49.58.030.
+Modifies legislative findings and adds a provision prohibiting deprivation of career advancement opportunities based on a person's membership in a protected class.

-Section 6 - New section.
-Provides that the act takes effect July 1, 2025.
+Section 5 - New section.
+Provides an effective date of July 1, 2025.